-- Do not apply conditioner on your scalp and roots of your hair to prevent it from building up and making your hair look greasy and flat.
-Instead, apply it from the nape of your neck and pull it down till the ends of your hair.
+- Do not apply conditioner on your scalp as it may form buildup and make your hair greasy and flat (1).
+Instead, apply it from the nape until the hair ends.

 How To Style

-- Another common complaint ladies have is that their hair can get too smooth and slippery to style it properly.
-Braids unravel and ponytails droop down throughout the day.
-In this case, spritz on some texturizing spray to add some texture and hold to your hair.
+- Another concern is that the hair can get too smooth and slippery to be styled properly – braids unravel, and ponytails droop down.
+To combat this, spritz a texturizing spray to add texture and hold your hair.

-Wavy hair can be immensely easy or painfully difficult to style, depending on how you take care of it.
-This neither-curly-nor-straight hair type needs its own special kind of tender loving care as it can get greasy at the scalp and dry at the ends.
+Wavy hair can be easy or difficult to style, depending on how you take care of it.
+This neither-curly-nor-straight hair type needs special TLC as it might get greasy at the scalp and dry at the ends.

 How To Wash

-- Dry your hair with a microfiber towel to keep that pesky frizz at bay.
+- Dry your hair with a microfiber towel to prevent frizz.

 How To Care

-- Harsh sun and wind can unleash untold damage and cause split ends in your wavy hair.
-A great way to prevent that from happening is to apply jojoba oil on the ends of your hair and leave it on overnight.
-This will lock in moisture and make your hair look super healthy.
+- The harsh sun and wind might damage and cause split ends in your wavy hair.
+Apply jojoba oil on the hair ends and leave it overnight to lock in moisture and make your hair healthy.

 How To Style

-- The best way to get well-defined waves is to tie your hair up in braids before going to bed.
-The more braids that you have in your hair, the tighter and more well-defined your waves will be.
+- Tie your hair in braids before going to bed.
+The more braids you have, the tighter and more well-defined your waves will be.

-- Every wavy haired girl knows that hair scrunching has got to be an essential part of her hair styling routine.
-And if you didn’t, I’ll let you in on the secret.
-Right after you step out of the shower, apply a bit of leave-in conditioner to your hair.
+- Hair scrunching is an essential part of styling wavy hair.
+Apply leave-in conditioner after shampooing your hair.
 Then, bend down and flip your hair forward.
-Ball up your fists with handfuls of hair and scrunch them up towards your scalp.
-Don’t brush/hair after this.
-This way, when your hair dries, your waves will have more definition.
+Ball up your fists with handfuls of hair and scrunch them towards your scalp.
+Do not brush your hair after this.
+When your hair dries this way, your waves will have more definition.

 How To Wash

-- Curly hair tends to get dry because curls act as an obstruction for the natural oils from the scalp to travel down the length of your hair.
-Which is why using harsh shampoos on it can be an even worse idea because they can further strip the oils from your hair.
-So your best course of action is to use a mild sulfate-free shampoo to preserve the oils in your hair.
+- Curly hair tends to get dry because curls act as an obstruction for the natural oils to travel from the scalp to the hair length (1).
+Use a mild, sulfate-free shampoo to preserve the natural hair oils.
+Avoid harsh shampoos as they can further strip the oils from your hair.

-- You could simply co-wash (i.e. wash your hair with just conditioner) every alternate day to cleanse your hair without drying it out too much.
+- You can co-wash (washing your hair with conditioner) every alternate day to cleanse your hair without drying it.

 How To Care

-- Curly hair needs all the moisture that it can get.
-Therefore, conditioning it needs to become an integral part of your routine.
-You can condition your hair every time you wash it and also on the days when you are not shampooing it (i.e. co-washing).
+- Curly hair needs regular moisturization.
+Therefore, condition your hair every time after washing it and also on the days when you are not shampooing (i.e. co-washing).

-- Curly hair can be quite fragile and can break quite easily, which makes it quite tricky to detangle.
-The best way to do is when you’re in the shower and have conditioner in your hair.
-Simply run a wide toothed comb through your at this time to remove all the knots and tangles.
-Not only does this reduce breakage, it also preserves your curl definition.
+- Curly hair is fragile and breaks easily, which makes it tricky to detangle (1).
+The best way to comb your hair is in the shower with a conditioner.
+Run a wide-toothed comb through your hair to remove all the knots and tangles.
+This not only reduces hair breakage but also preserves your curl definition.

 How To Style

-- When it comes to styling curly hair, a diffuser attachment on your blow dryer is your best friend.
-The spokes of a diffuser ensure that your curls dry in a defined pattern and prevent it from frizzing up.
+- Use a blow dryer with a diffuser attachment.
+The spokes of the diffuser ensure that your curls dry in a defined pattern and prevent frizz.

-Coily (or kinky) hair is characterized by super tight curls that have tons of texture to them.
-This is the most fragile hair type as coily hair tends to be quite fine and dries out quite easily.
-So, the main part of the daily hair care routine needs to be on moisturizing and hydrating your hair.
+Coily or kinky hair has super tight curls with tons of texture.
+It is the most fragile hair type as the natural hair oil tends to dry out easily.
+Hence, the main focus of the curly hair care routine needs to be on moisturizing the hair.

 How To Wash

-- Most shampoos contain sulfates that can be the bane of coily hair’s existence as they completely strip your hair of its moisture and natural oils.
-So, get yourself a mild sulfate-free shampoo to wash your gorgeous coily hair with.
+- Most shampoos contain sulfates that strip moisture and natural oils from the hair (2).
+Use a mild sulfate-free shampoo to wash your gorgeous coily hair.

-- Limit washing your hair to just once a week.
-You can still wet your hair a couple of times throughout the week to add some much-needed moisture to your hair.
+- Wash your hair only once a week.
+You can wet it a few times in the week to add moisture.

 How To Care

-- Your coily hair needs all the hydration that it can get to maintain its health and its curl pattern.
-So, it’s absolutely essential that you deep condition it at least once every two weeks to moisturize and nourish it from within.
+- Coily hair needs hydration to maintain its health and curl pattern.
+Hence, deep condition your hair at least once every two weeks to moisturize and nourish it.

-- Mix up some leave-in conditioner , castor oil, and water in a spray bottle and spritz it onto your hair daily to keep your locks hydrated.
+- Mix a leave-in conditioner , castor oil (emollient), and water in a spray bottle and spritz it onto your hair daily to keep your locks hydrated.

-- Treat your tresses to a hot oil treatment (coconut oil and olive oil are good choices) 20 minutes before you wash them to give them an extra boost of moisture.
+- Give a hot oil treatment to your tresses (coconut and olive oils are good choices) 20 minutes before washing them to provide an extra moisture boost.

-- Sleep on a satin pillowcase or with a satin scarf tied around your hair to prevent breakage and tangling and because cotton pillowcases draw out the moisture from your hair.
+- Cotton pillowcases might draw out the moisture from your hair.
+Use a satin pillowcase or tie a satin scarf around your hair to prevent breakage and tangling.

 How To Style